triestpa/Open-Cryptochat/README.md

 ### 4.1 - Generate Key Pair In Vue App

-Next, we'll replace the `created` function in `/public/page.js` to initialize the WebWorker and generate a new key pair.
+Next, we'll replace the `created` function in `/public/page.js` to initialize the web worker and generate a new key pair.

 ```javascript
 async created () {